kparc/kcc/README.md

 That is, k enjoys much success in the world of finance, where this kind of problems existed long before the term **big data** was coined.
-Many people embraced the k way and made successful careers by building solutions using k, and they appreciate their tool as much as they appreciate the man, and we believe they have their reasons.
+Many people embraced the k way and made successful careers by building solutions using k, and they appreciate their tool as much as they appreciate the man behind it, and we believe they have their reasons.

 ### why

 There is a good chance that you have heard or read about k language.
 A lot of people know the story.
 What is much less likely is that you have ever met a professional k programmer.
-This happens not just because k programmers are rare — there are separate reasons for that, mostly because k is never fishing for cheap publicity.
+This happens not just because k programmers are rare, but also because k is not fishing for cheap publicity.
 This is how we all heard about a language called k, but what we hear more often is how much it sucks to be a Java programmer.

-Jokes aside, implementations of similar systems in languages like C++ or Java usually involve thousands of lines of code written by large teams, built on top of complex library stacks and even more complex infrastructure.
-Such projects are expensive and inflexible, often go over budget and miss deadlines.
+All jokes aside, implementations of similar systems in languages like C++ or Java usually involve thousands of lines of code written by large teams, built on top of complex library stacks and even more complex infrastructure.
+Such projects are often expensive and inflexible, go over budget and miss deadlines.

 In comparison, k solutions are typically a few factors of magnitude less code, implemented by small and agile teams, rarely require external dependencies, and